You’re hiring. Again. Not because you’re growing. But because people keep leaving.

 Hold them accountable.
 It’s not enough to hope they change.
 Set expectations.
 Follow up.
 And coach them through it.

 Give them a reason to stay.
-Burnt-out managers lead to poor management.
+Burnt-out managers become bad managers.
 If you want to keep your people, you have to invest in the ones leading them.

 One oil field client said: “We used to promote our best hands and hope they’d figure out management.
 Half of them failed, and we lost good people.
 Now we train them first.
 Completely different results.”